eepydevs/pythonbot/README.md

 # pythonbot
-multipurpose discord bot or something have a good day
+multipurpose discord bot or something, have a good day